YoussefJJ/gl5-devops-project/README.md

 ## 2 - Logs
 I implemented a logging functionality using Winston which is a Library for NodeJS that is widely used for creating structured logs in different formats(such as file, console or even sending logs through HTTP).

 For log collection, DataDog was the primary choice as it allowed an intuitive User Interface and setting the agent was fairly simple as it was packaged in a Helm Chart with basic configuration.

 ![Datadog Logs UI](./assets/Logs.png)

 ## 3 - Traces
 By far the most challenging task, it required setting up a tracing process and an Exported inside our NodeJS applications.
 At first, I opted to use Jaeger for tracing collection and although it was able to do so locally, I was unable to deploy it to the cluster and access the traces data from there.

 By Consequence, I opted for DataDog as it was natively adapted for such task and the agent was aleady deployed for log collection.
 It just required an additional configuration and I was good to go.

+The traces are auto-instrumented so I did not apply any custom traces by processing the requests and creating spans for the handlers.
+This can be configured in the tracer code inside the application services.

 ![DataDog Traces UI](./assets/Traces.png)